 What is a Foil Character?

-In movies, TV shows, and books, a foil character is someone who contrasts with another character – usually the main character – to highlight their qualities.
+In movies, TV shows, and books, a foil character is someone who contrasts with another character – usually the main character – to highlight the protagonist's personality and qualities.
 Some stories also use a subplot as a foil to the main plot.

 Get your FREE Filmmaking Storyboard Template Bundle